CLIENT

 Design decisions

-The solution focused on creating a more structured management experience where users could understand assets, locations, and configurations through clearer hierarchy and guided workflows.
+The design decisions focused on creating a structured management experience where users could understand asset relationships, make updates with more confidence, and maintain alignment between the physical floor and the digital system.

 Asset-centered structure